 There are gestures and behaviours that can be undermining your brand success and holding you back.
 The kicker is you don’t even know it!

 It can feel a bit like driving your car with the emergency brake on.
 You notice your car has no pickup and can’t really figure out why.
 Until you notice the emergency brake is engaged, you release it and without any extra effort you pick up speed.

 The beginning of a year, or even a new month, provides the perfect opportunity to review what you have done well, what you want to improve, and what you still want to achieve in the future ~ in other words, goal setting.
-You typically create goals to stretch yourself to a grander version of what you have now and you naturally identify and define the goals you want to achieve.
-But what tends to get overlooked is taking the time to do a personal brand review.

 In a recent public session that I facilitated, a participant, April, revealed how her friend Clare had impacted her life in a very meaningful way.
 She expressed a deep appreciation and articulated the many things Clare did that made a difference for her,